JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/monodromy.md

 +++
 title = "Monodromy"
-description = "How to solve polynomial system by using the monodromy technique." weight = 40 draft = false toc = true
+description = "How to solve polynomial system by using the monodromy method." weight = 40 draft = false toc = true